-Child protection is part of safeguarding and promoting the welfare of children and is defined for the purpose of this guidance as activity that is undertaken to protect specific children who are suspected to be suffering, or likely to suffer, significant harm.
-This includes harm that occurs inside or outside the home, including online.
+Child Protection is a part of the safeguarding agenda.
+It refers to the action that is required to be undertaken to protect children who are suffering, or are likely to suffer, significant harm.

 THIS SAFEGUARDING POLICY ENCOMPASSES CHILD PROTECTION.

 RATIONALE: